TanmoySG/wunderDB/documentation/documentation.md

     }
     ```

-- **Copy Collections**
+- **Clone Collections**

-    Action - <kbd>copy-collection</kbd> - Used for Copy Collection from one database to another without deleting the collection at source.
+    Action - <kbd>clone-collection</kbd> - Used for Copy Collection from one database to another without deleting the collection at source.

     Payloads:
     - <kbd>sourceDatabase</kbd> - Name of Database from where Collection is to be copied.